-Social Distance.
+Physical Distance.
 Keep a 6-foot distance while at trailheads, along the Trail itself, and at scenic overlooks.
-See recommendations by the National Recreation and Parks Association.

 Avoid crowds.
 Avoid parks or trails that have become crowded, even if the area is officially open.
 If the parking lot is crowded, there are already too many people there.
 Turn around and find another location or go home.